Zenú: Zenú identity

 The themes expressed in gold or ceramics show that the various ancient communities in the areas were politically and religiously related.
 The designs on textiles and clay baskets, the female clay figurines, and the construction of the burial mounds were similar for all the people of these river valleys.
 Like the channel system, which remained in use for many centuries, these cultural features lasted a long time and are part of what is called the Zenú tradition.
 Artisans from different localities in the area, however, expressed these ideas in their own way, making it possible to distinguish between them.
 Nevertheless, they showed a common Zenú identity.

-Contact With Polynesians
+Contact with Polynesians

-A 2022 genetic study found strong evidence of contact between Polynesians and a Native American group most closely related to present day Zenú people dated to approximately 1200CE, before the settlement of Rapa Nui (Easter Island).
+A 2020 genetic study found strong evidence of contact between Polynesians and a Native American group most closely related to present day Zenú people dated to approximately 1200CE, before the settlement of Rapa Nui (Easter Island).
 The authors propose two explanations for the contact event: Native American settlement of an Eastern Pacific island followed by contact with Polynesians, or Polynesian arrival to present day Colombia followed by a return to an Eastern Pacific island.
-In either case, a contact event between Native Americans and Polynesians explains the human mediated spread of sweet potatoes (native to the Americas) throughout Polynesia.
+In either case, a contact event between Native Americans and Polynesians may explain the human-mediated spread of sweet potatoes (native to the Americas) throughout Polynesia.
+A further linguistic study corroborates this connection identifying possible loan words.